thenurisenethma/MemoirPages/README.md

 # ✨ **Features**

-📝 Add new memories with optional photos
+📝 Add new memories

+📸 Camera access to add photos

 📅 View all saved memories in a dashboard